Lega (political party): Ideology, platform, factions, and alliances

-In foreign policy, the party is Atlanticist and pro-Israel.
-It has also supported friendlier ties with Russia; before the Russian invasion of Ukraine, it has long also opposed sanctions.
-In 2019, allegations that the party accepted Russian funding were discussed in Italy and dubbed "Russiagate", before being completely dismissed.
+In foreign policy, the party is Atlanticist, pro-United States, and pro-Israel.
+It has also supported friendlier ties with Russia; before the 2022 Russian invasion of Ukraine, it has long also opposed sanctions.
+In 2019, allegations that the party accepted Russian funding were discussed in Italy and dubbed "Russiagate".
+The charges of international corruption were ultimately dismissed on the grounds that the while "actions carried out were unequivocally aimed at the ultimate goal of illicitly financing the League, thanks to the relationships that Savoini, president of the Lombardy-Russia cultural association, had established with influential figures in the Russian political, economic, and cultural world", these actions could not be considered "suitable for achieving this goal, at least potentially, since not only the final phase of allocating a certain percentage" to the League but also that "the main transaction of buying and selling" the oil had not been completed.
 In September 2022, the Center for Strategic and International Studies wrote that the party was still "seen as Russia-friendly".

-Until 2018, the League expressed a strong opposition to the Euro currency; in the 2018 general election, Eurosceptic professors Alberto Bagnai and Claudio Borghi were elected in Parliament for the party.
-Following President Sergio Mattarella's rejection of the appointment of Paolo Savona (who had expressed himself on a "plan B" for Italy's exit from the Eurozone) as minister of the Economy in Giuseppe Conte's first government, the League reviewed its opposition to the single currency.

 In economic policy, the League has a mixed record.
-Lega Nord started as libertarian, under the influx of Giancarlo Pagliarini, to become more economically populist.
-The current party's platform includes the reduction of the tax burden and the implementation of a flat income tax at 15%, while opposing limits to cash payments.
-As a result, according to some sources, the party is distinctly "neo-liberal", while other observers have contested any such characterisation and the League would be torn between "economic liberalism" and "Keynesian economics".
-Giorgetti is usually considered a liberal, while Bagnai identifies as "post-Keynesian" and "left-wing populist" and factions are somewhat anti-globalist.

-On welfare, the League is one of the major critics of the increase in the retirement age envisaged by Elsa Fornero's 2011 pension reform and during Conte's first government got the approval of the so-called "Quota 100" (retirement with 62 years of age and 38 of contributions).
-Furthermore, the party opposes the citizens' income and regrets having voted for it in 2018.
+Lega Nord started as economic liberal under the influx of Giancarlo Pagliarini, and eventually became more economically populist.
+The party's platform includes the reduction of the tax burden and the implementation of a flat income tax at 15%, while opposing limits to cash payments.
+As a result, the party has been described as distinctly neoliberal, while other observers contested any such characterisation, and the League would be torn between economic liberalism and Keynesian economics.
+Giorgetti is usually considered a liberal, while Bagnai identifies as post-Keynesian, as well as a left-wing populist, and factions are somewhat anti-globalist.
+On welfare, the League is one of the major critics of the increase in the retirement age envisaged by Elsa Fornero's 2011 pension reform and during Conte's first government got the approval of the "Quota 100" (retirement with 62 years of age and 38 of contributions).
+On the other hand, the party opposes the citizens' income and regrets having voted for it in 2018.

 On social issues, the League generally holds conservative positions, with some exceptions.
 For instance, the party has been a long proponent of the decriminalization of sex work.
-Additionally, a majority of the party's regional councillors in Veneto was supportive of a bill that would have regulated assisted suicide for terminally ill patients, under particular conditions.
+Additionally, in January 2024 a majority of Veneto's regional councillors was supportive of a bill that would have regulated assisted suicide for terminally ill patients, under particular conditions, and in September 2026 a modified version of the bill was approved by a bipartisan vote, with the support of 16 LV councillors out of 19.
+On abortion, the party's MEPs voted against the resolution proposed by the European Citizens' Initiative (ECI), "My voice, my choice", a project that wanted to provide support, including financial support, to member states in providing access to abortion for anyone in Europe who does not have full access to abortion yet, however party members usually support abortion access according to the Italian current law.